appcelerator-forks/ffariasdev.alloy-dynamic-navigation-window/README.md

 # Titanium Alloy Dynamic Navigation Window

 This app is built on Titanium platform.
-It's a simple (but native) app for iOS and Android for navigation for a custom windows.
-Using too the Alloy framework, widget for icone (glyphicon) and a google font.
+It's a app for iOS and Android for navigation to custom windows.
+Using Alloy framework, widget for icone (glyphicon) and a google font.

 If you need help, send me a e-mail on ffarias.dev@gmail.com